Las Ramblas, where terror attack occurred, was teeming with tourists

 "Normally, that area is a crowded area because of the tourists," Camacho said.
 "It's a main place to connect with everyone and places in Barcelona."

-But the attack led police to close off the street and stations, she said.
+But the attack led police to close off the street and metro stations, she said.

 Spanish authorities tweeted that Thursday's incident was a "terrorism attack."
 They warned people to stay away from the district, particularly Plaza de Cataluna, a large square that had once been the geographic center of the city in the early 20th century before Barcelona exploded with modern sprawl.